cloki0610/CI-Portfolio-Project-5/README.md

 <hr>

-- Maybe there are still some risk or security problem there but I've try my best to fix it.
+- Maybe there are still some risks or security problems there but I've tried my best to fix them.
-- I fixed some overflow problem because of padding or font size but maybe few of them are still there.
+- I fixed some overflow problems because of padding or font size but maybe a few of them are still there.

 ## **Deployment**